 Isadora Dullaert: Hidden Hierarchies.
 How biometric technologies define our citizenship

 I am interested in supervising PhD students in the fields of: digital sociology, digital labor, studies of social media, work and technology, and affective and emotional labor studies.

-If you are interested in being supervised by Karen Gregory, please see the links below for more information:
+If you are interested in being supervised by Karen Gregory, please see the link below (opens in new window) for more information: